| |

 Subtle kills: Subltety and elegance barely featured in the original game, but as Hitman matures it starts to appreciate the finer things in murder.
 A simple squirt of a syringe, the turn of a dial on a pyrotechnics control panel, the clicking of a detonator, the unseen flinging of a kitchen knife, a short sharp shove to a precariously positioned target, or the removal of a prop gun and the placing of its working counterpart.
 Approaches that take masses of planning, but which manifest themselves in a single, simple, silent easy action.
 Blood Money invented most of these options, and by cramming every mission full of them, moved from the pre-scripted puzzle-solution feel of Contracts to a playground of homicidal oppourtunity.

 A wealth of interesting options: In general, too, there’s a gorgeously rich possibility space.
 Full not just of ways to succeed, but cool, dramatic and stylish ones.
 They made twelve of the best Hitman missions ever, then just kept on making them, again and again, in the same environment with the same targets, adding superfluous alternatives just to suit the depraved stylistic preferences of their players, or simply to increase their chances of stumbling upon something brilliant.
 Steve and I have spent more time talking about alternative approaches to Blood Money’s missions than I have playing Contracts’.
-That’s the extent of the interestingness differential, as I’m going to poncily Christen it.

 Meditations On Murder

 I’d like to fix Blood Money.
-It makes one giant rookie mistake, and introduces three new systems that don’t quite work.
+It makes one giant mistake, and introduces three new systems that don’t quite work.

 Upgradable Weapons: A nice idea, using the money from jobs – and bonuses for style – to bolt on silencers, scopes and new ammo types to your favourite bit of kit.
 For some reason, though, they decided to make these so cheap that even an inept hitman can afford to buy virtually all of them at every stage.
 To counter-act that self-inflicted spanner in the works, they then locked off the good upgrades until you reach a certain mission.
 Despite being the rationale behind the very title of the game, money becomes irrelevant and only progress restricts your weaponry – for no coherent in-game reason.
 It’s not a huge problem, but it would be so easy to make it so good: just make everything expensive.
 Let me spend all my earnings on a really good silencer after the first few missions, if that’s how I want to play.
 I’ll still look forward to getting accuracy and damage upgrades later on, and I won’t be able to afford the good ones until the very end.